-Bank-created money, shadow-bank money, and Treasury bonds all satisfy investor’s demand for a liquid transaction medium and safe store of value.
-We measure the quantity of these three forms of liquidity and their corresponding liquidity premium over a sample from 1926 to 2016.
-We empirically examine the links between these different assets, estimating the extent to which they are substitutes, and the amount of liquidity per-unit-of-asset delivered by each asset.
-We construct a new broad monetary aggregate based on our analysis and show that it helps resolves the money-demand instability and missing-money puzzles of the monetary economics literature.
-Our empirical results inform models of the monetary transmission mechanism running through shifts in asset supplies, such as quantitative easing policies.
-Our results on the substitutability of bank and shadow-bank money also inform analyses of the coexistence of the shadow-banking and regulated banking system.
+Bank-created money, shadow-bank money, and Treasury bonds all satisfy investors’ demand for liquidity.
+We measure the quantity of these forms of liquidity and their corresponding liquidity premium in a sample from 1934 to 2016, estimating the substitutability of these assets and the liquidity per-unit delivered by each asset.
+Treasuries and bank transaction-deposits are imperfect substitutes, in contrast to Nagel (2016)’s finding of perfect substitutes.
+Bank and non-bank non-transaction-deposits are closer substitutes for Treasuries.
+Our empirical results inform theories of the monetary transmission mechanism running through shifts in asset supplies and models of the coexistence of the shadow-banking and regulated-banking system.